mars0i/majure/README.md

 distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.

-The java source code is copied from the the MASON manual v.
+The Java source code is copied from the the MASON manual v.
 18, and is by Sean Luke.
 See the MASON manual for its license.

 MASON can be found at